seasalt-ai/docs/source/speech/seavoice_sdk_python_tutorial.rst

 SeaVoice Python SDK
 ===================

-This is the tutorial about how to use SeaVoice Python SDK to try Seasalt Speech-To-Text (STT) and Text-To-Speech (TTS) services.
+This is the tutorial about how to use SeaVoice Python SDK to try Seasalt.ai Speech-To-Text (STT) and Text-To-Speech (TTS) services.

 Please contact info@seasalt.ai if you have any questions.